ipython/ipynb/readme.md

-    !ipython -m importnb -- readme.ipynb --foo "The new value"
+    !ipython -m importnb -- index.ipynb --foo "The new value"

 ## Integrations